Tkz-in-the-area/Tkz-in-the-area/README.md

 That mindset is exactly what led me into data.
 For me, analytics is another form of inspection — validating processes, identifying outliers, ensuring integrity, and transforming raw signals into meaningful insight.
 The shift wasn’t a leap; it was a natural continuation.

-Today, I’m a Business Intelligence & Data Analyst and BSc Informatics candidate, focused on building scalable data workflows, delivering clear insights, and applying modern tools like Microsoft Fabric to turn data into decisions that matter.
+Today, I’m a Business Intelligence & Data Analyst, BSc Informatics candidate, and 4× Microsoft Certified professional focused on building scalable data workflows, delivering clear insights, and applying modern tools like Microsoft Fabric to turn data into decisions that matter.

 ### 🚀 Core Skills
 🐍 Python Programming — automation, data pipelines, statistical analysis, and reusable analytics scripts